Letter from the Chair

 Harry Liebersohn is a professor of modern European history.
 Hisresearch centers on cultural encounters between European and non-Europeanpeoples since the late eighteenth century.
 He attempts to understand howpeople from diverse cultures communicate in a broad variety of geographicsettings,especially in North America and the Pacific.

 He received his B.A. in history from New College in Sarasota, Florida in1973 and his Ph.D. in history, with a special emphasis on German andintellectual history, from Princeton University in 1979.
 Since then hehas written on a wide range of topics, including religion, social theory,travel writing, gift exchange, literature, art and music.

 He is the author of numerous books, including Fate and Utopia in German[i]Sociology, 1870-1923[/i] (MIT Press, 1988), AristocraticEncounters:[i]European Travelers and North American Indians[/i] (CambridgeUniversity Press, 1998), The Travelers’ World: Europe to the Pacific(Harvard University Press, 2008),and The Return of the Gift: European History of a Global Idea(Cambridge University Press, 2011).
 His article, "DiscoveringIndigenous Nobility: Tocqueville, Chamisso, and Romantic Travel Writing,"appeared in The American Historical Review in 1994.
 It wasawarded the 1995 William Koren, Jr. Prize of the Society for French HistoricalStudies.

 His current research is on globalization and music since the late nineteenthcentury.
-From 2014 to 2016 he is co-directing an Initiative at the Centerfor Advanced Study, University of Illinois, entitled ""Dissonance: Musicand Globalization since Edison's Phonograph."
-In 2015-16 he is a Faculty Coordinator for the initiative, “A History of World Music Recording,” a project funded by the Humanities Without Walls consortium, Global Midwest competition.
+From 2014 to Spring 2016 he co-directed an Initiative at the Centerfor Advanced Study, University of Illinois, entitled ""Dissonance: Musicand Globalization since Edison's Phonograph."
+In 2015-16 he was a Faculty Coordinator for the initiative, “A History of World Music Recording,” a project funded by the Humanities Without Walls consortium, Global Midwest competition.